-And if you are tempted to rip out these magazine pages before your spouse sees them and places an order for say, a dozen or so, fear not.
-This truly is an easy project.
-It could even be simpler than what your see here if you skip the resawing and bookmatching of the 3/4″-thick front and back covers.
+Why settle for an ordinary photo album when you can make your own?
+Here is an easy and fun project.
+It could even be simpler than what you see here if you skip the resawing and bookmatching of the 1⁄4″-thick front and back covers.

 In fact, if you were making five or six at a time, you could probably spend no more than a half hour on each one.
 Or, you could go in the other direction and make it more complicated with inlay or chip carving on the front.